Mark Ronson: 2013–2017: Uptown Special and Amy

 On 30 October 2014, Ronson announced, via Twitter, a new single from his upcoming album, to be released on 10 November 2014.
-The single, "Uptown Funk," features Bruno Mars on vocals.
+The single, "Uptown Funk," features the American singer-songwriter Bruno Mars on vocals.
 On 22 November 2014, Ronson and Mars appeared as the musical guest on Saturday Night Live performing "Uptown Funk" and "Feel Right" (featuring Mystikal).
 "Uptown Funk" reached number one in the UK and US singles charts, and also became the all-time most streamed track in a single week in the UK, having been streamed a record 2.49 million times in a week.
 "Uptown Funk" reached the top 10 in nearly every country it charted; it spent fifteen weeks at number one on the Canadian Hot 100, fourteen weeks at number one on the Billboard Hot 100, and seven weeks at number one on the UK Singles Chart.
 In February 2015 the song won Ronson the Brit Award for British Single of the Year.
 As of August 2022, the song's music video on YouTube has amassed over 4.6 billion views.

 In 2015, Ronson starred in the documentary film Amy about his late friend Amy Winehouse.
 His voice features in the film where he talks about his career and relationship with Winehouse and there is footage of Ronson from the recording session of the single "Back to Black" from March 2006 and also at Winehouse's funeral in London in July 2011.
 On 16 October 2015, Ronson became a patron of the Amy Winehouse Foundation.
 In January 2016, Ronson was nominated for two Brit Awards; Best British Male Solo Artist, and British Producer of the Year, at the 2016 Brit Awards.

 At the 2016 Grammy Awards Ronson won two awards for "Uptown Funk", including Record of the Year.
 Jason Iley, the head of Sony Music UK and Ronson's UK label Columbia Records, hailed Ronson as "a true gentleman" and "one of the most considerate, kind and humble artists in our industry."
 He added, "the monumental success of Uptown Funk is so thoroughly deserved and has established itself as, not only one of the Records of the Year but of our lifetime."
 At the Super Bowl 50 Halftime Show Ronson performed "Uptown Funk" with Mars.
 He went on to executive produce Lady Gaga's fifth album, Joanne.
 Ronson produced the Queens of the Stone Age's 2017 album Villains.